-Setting Magento Table Rates, Promotions and various restrictions is an important part of managing a fully-functional Magento shop.
-That’s why our clients ask questions about Magento rules very often, and to help them use rules logic properly, we collected several mistakes that can be most often found in Amasty support queries.
+Setting Magento Table Rates, Promotions and various restrictions is an important part of managing a fully-functional Magento/Magento 2 shop.
+That's why our clients ask questions about Amasty module rules very often, and to help them use the rules logic properly, we collected several mistakes that are most often found in Amasty support queries.

 1. 'IS' in condition with lists